watzo/aksy/README.txt

 the low level usb communication.

-Common reasons for not being able to set up a USB connection are: device permissions are set to restrictive (read-only, root permissions)
+Common reasons for not being able to set up a USB connection are: device permissions are set too restrictive (read-only, root permissions)

 5. Developing